 The fantastic story of a special yeast

 Even the single-celled fungus present as yeast, the saccharomyces cerevisiae also used as a dry yeast by a well-known Italian mill, ha shown cellular memory capacity.
 Yeasts triggered by salt exposure become better at responding to other types of chemical stress.
 Other fungi, such as the decomposers that rot wood, exhibit this information transfer.
 When?
 As they fan out in search of dead and damaged trees, fallen branches and other food sources.
-When part of the mycelium finds woody debris, the extracted nutrients are distributed throughout the colony, which concentrates its growth from barren to fertile places on the forest floor.
+When part of the mycelium finds woody debris, the extracted nutrients are distributed throughout the colony, which focuses its growth from barren places to fertile places on the forest floor.
 The mycelium operates as more than a mere sum of its individual hyphae; it is like an integrated multicellular organism.

 Mushrooms never cease to amaze